History

 Many of the area’s first residents are buried in four historic cemeteries maintained by the Township.

-In more recent history, the construction of Hoover Reservoir began in 1953, vastly changing the landscape of Genoa Township by flooding the meandering Big Walnut stream valley to provide water supply to the City of Columbus and surrounding communities.
+Genoa Township first enacted zoning in 1951 for properties east of Tussic Street Road.
+Greater land use control was desired in this area because it was believed that the soon-to-be-completed Hoover Reservoir (1955) would result in an increase in demand for development.
+The construction of Hoover Reservoir began in 1953, vastly changing the landscape of Genoa Township by flooding the meandering Big Walnut stream valley to provide water supply to the City of Columbus and surrounding communities.
 Land, homes, and tax revenue were lost to the reservoir, causing controversy.
 The recreational opportunities the reservoir has since provided have become a distinguishing characteristic of Genoa Township and an asset for residents and visitors to the area.

 The Township went through another transformational change between 1998 and 2003 when 3,810 new residential dwelling units were permitted, adding over 7,000 new residents, nearly tripling the population.
 The growth highpoint during this period occurred in 2002, with 716 new residential dwelling permits being issued that year.
 Today over 8,000 homes exist for the Township’s population of over 25,000.